 June 14, 2021, 1:00-2:30 p.m.
 EDT: “Creating spaces of safety when facing deportation and building transformative alliances”

-- Ravi Ragbir is a community activist and the executive director of the New Sanctuary Coalition NY (NSC), a multi-faith immigrant-led organization that creates support systems for and empowers those navigating the immigration system.
+- Ravi Ragbir is a community activist with the New Sanctuary Coalition NY (NSC), a multi-faith immigrant-led organization that creates support systems for and empowers those navigating the immigration system.
 NSC’s grassroots programs are designed to shine a light on and disrupt the systems that criminalize immigrants’ existence.
 Core programs include the pro se immigration clinic, accompaniment, anti-detention, and community organizing and advocacy.

 - Adam Bahar was part of a group of refugees who occupied Oranienplatz square in Berlin from 2012 to 2014 and later became a “guest” in sanctuary in a Berlin church.
 He has been an activist advocating for refugee rights for years.
 Adam is currently working with Glokal e.V., an organization for political education from an anti-racist and post-colonial approach.